 You might choose to stay well below the limit because you anticipate being in a higher tax bracket in future years and you want to make sure that you do not overfund.
 As such, you could consider straight line contributions or simply fund at the targeted level or in the middle of the range.

 - Have a TPA run an illustration

-You want an illustration completed that will show you the current year funding and confirm your cash requirement.
+You want a defined benefit plan illustration completed that will show you the current year funding and confirm your cash requirement.
 Most administrators can run multiple scenarios based on different compensation levels and funding goals.
 They can also be run for larger plans with employees.
 The goal is a contribution of at least 85% of the contribution going to the owner.

 - Consider a 401k combo

 If the DB contribution is limited, you can consider the combining the plan with a 401k to improve funding levels.
 In fact, over 90% of our plans are combo designed and tested.
 The business owner is then able to get a larger contribution with minimal additional administrative fees.

 - Make sure you don’t exceed the defined benefit limits

 Your TPA can work with you to make sure that you do not exceed the legal limit.
 Benefits in a DB plan are distributed through life annuities.
 A participant receives monthly, quarterly, or annual benefit payments for the rest of their lives.
 A participant’s spouse can receive a 50% benefit because a DB plan allows for joint distributions.